 Angilyiya’s father had four wives and her mother was the third.
 As a result she has a number of siblings and she shares the same father as Anawari Inpiti Mitchell.
-Her father was a ‘jealous man’ and kept his wives confined at a camp in the spinifex, at a distance from others.
-He would sweep the ground around the camp to ensure they did not venture out.

 She created her first painting in 1994 and has been consistently active as an artist since and has also made limited edition prints.
 She is energetic and takes an interest in many things and has turned her hand to wood carving to make punu (small wood sculptures) and wira (bowls) and making bush medicines.
 She sources camel fat from the contractors who manage the feral camel population to use in bush medicine, boiling it up in water.